 In the countries of the CIS the reforms were being realized under more complicated conditions: the transition to market methods of management has collided with grave difficulties and terminated later.
-The question will be in more detail about peculiarities of reforms in the CIS in the Part 4.
+The question about peculiarities of reforms in the CIS will be in more detail considered ed below.